tsprlng/useful-pgp-agent/card-functionality/README.md

 ## Run the card-functionality tests against the emulated Gnuk

-Determine the ident of connected OpenPGP cards (and specifically of our emulated Gnuk instance):
+First, we determine the ident of connected OpenPGP cards (and specifically of our emulated Gnuk instance):

 ```
 $ cargo run --bin list-cards